BARCELONA (ICIS)--With $250bn in US trade tariffs now in place and $110bn from China, we are starting to see some early casualties in this trade war.

 These projects rely not only on the availability of cheap and abundant ethane and other natural gas liquid (NGL) feedstocks, but increasingly on export markets.

-With China business under threat, and uncertainty around the future of the North Atlantic Free Trade Area (NAFTA), the country’s three largest chemical export markets are in jeopardy – Canada, Mexico and China.
+With China business under threat, and uncertainty around the future of the North Atlantic Free Trade Area (NAFTA) trade agreement, the country’s three largest chemical export markets are in jeopardy – Canada, Mexico and China.

 CHINA PVC COLLAPSES

 ICIS reported another early trade war victim this week – China's polyvinyl chloride (PVC).
 The US has imposed tariffs on a range of Chinese finished goods which contain PVC.

 The products totalled around $120m in general imports from China to the US last year, according to US International Trade Commission (ITC) data.

 This has spooked converters in China who are now holding back on PVC raw material purchases, reducing demand.

 Prices dived by 9% in the space of a week, not helped by an influx of cheap US PVC.

 China has not yet imposed a tariff on US PVC.
 China was the US’s second-largest buyer of export PVC in 2017, according to the ITC.